-This study includes male and female volunteers in good physical and mental health with normal color vision.
-Volunteers are selected in the age range of astronauts (range 26-54 years).
-Prior to admission to the laboratory, subjects are asked to maintain a regular 8:16 h, sleep:wake schedule and wear a wrist-borne, non-invasive activity and light monitor for at least 10 to 14 days.
-In August 2015, study recruitment was initiated.
-Over 550 subjects expressed interest in participating in this study.
-Approximately half of those individuals were not eligible based on phone interviews.
-Among those who were potentially eligible, 70 signed consent paperwork.
-Twenty-eight of those subjects completed the screening process and were randomly assigned into a lighting condition of either dynamic (N=16) or static (N=12) lighting.
-Among those subjects, 19 were male and 9 were female (age range 26 - 53 years).
-Twenty-five of these subjects successfully completed the entire five day study.

-The data gathered from this first study run include successful collection of complete pre-study actigraphy, and inpatient study actigraphy from each subject.
-A total of 268 neurocognitive and performance tests were collected from each subject across the five day inpatient study (over 6,700 total).
+This study included male and female volunteers in good physical and mental health with normal color vision.
+Volunteers were selected in the age range of astronauts (range 26-54 years).
+Prior to admission to the laboratory, subjects were asked to maintain a regular 8:16 h, sleep:wake schedule and wear a wrist-borne, non-invasive activity and light monitor for at least 10 days.
+Twenty-eight subjects completed the screening process and were randomly assigned into a lighting condition of either dynamic (N=16) or static (N=12) lighting.
+Among those subjects, 19 were male, and 9 were female (age range 26 - 53 years).
+Twenty-five of these subjects successfully completed the entire five-day study.
+The data gathered from this first study run include a successful collection of complete pre-study actigraphy and inpatient study actigraphy from each subject.
+A total of 268 neurocognitive and performance tests were collected from each subject across the five-day inpatient study (over 6,700 total).
 In addition, 95 Karolinska sleepiness scales (KSS) were collected from each subject across the inpatient study (2,375 total).
 Complete sets of blood, saliva, and urine samples were collected from each subject for the measurement of melatonin and 6-sulfatoxymelatonin.
 Melatonin contents of 548 plasma samples from 25 participants who completed a full study run have been analyzed.
 Polysomnography (PSG) was used to monitor sleep states and wakefulness using electrodes placed on the scalp, face, chin, and chest.
 Electrodes were positioned according to the International 10-20 System.
-The actigraphy, neurocognitive, and performance tests and urinary 6 sulfatoxymeltonin measures match similar or identical tests that will be used onboard ISS during the flight study.
-Subject recruitment and enrolling has been stopped at this time.
-Data analysis is in process on the numerous dependent variables from the 5-day study.
+The actigraphy, neurocognitive, and performance tests and urinary 6-sulfatoxymeltonin measures match similar or identical tests that were used aboard ISS during the flight study.
 Portions of data from this study have been uploaded to the NASA Large File Transfer service.